PeeHaa/Requestable/README.md

 API
 ---

 This services also provides a public API to make requests.
-The API is based on simple `GET` requests and the response is in the JSON format.
+The API is based on simple `GET` or `POST` requests and the response is in the JSON format.
 An example of a API request is:

     https://requestable.pieterhordijk.com/api?uri=http%3A%2F%2Fpieterhordijk.com&method=GET